erlage/rad/README.md

           ]
         )
         ```
-    This was just an example, you don't really need these type of widgets while using Rad since you can now use a CSS framework of your choice.
+    This was just an example, you don't really need these type of widgets when you can use a CSS framework of your choice.

 3. Rad's doesn't rebuild widgets multiple times a second, which means for animations you've to turn to CSS.